esmBot/esmBot/docs/setup.md

 If you have any further questions regarding setup, feel free to ask in the #support channel on the [esmBot Support server](https://esmbot.net/support).

 !!! tip
-    You can run the bot using Docker for a somewhat simpler setup experience.
-[Click here to go to the Docker setup guide.](https://docs.esmbot.net/docker)
+    You can run the bot using Docker or Podman for a somewhat simpler setup experience.
+[Click here to go to the container setup guide.](https://docs.esmbot.net/containers)

 ### 1. Install the required native dependencies.
 Choose the distro you're using below for insallation instructions.